Having a well-functioning services page is absolutely crucial for a business.

 7. Use a copywriting formula

 There are almost countless ways to write copy.
 A quick search for “copywriting techniques” will show you that there are so many copywriting resources out there that you may end up becoming confused about which one to use.

 But I’ll share one copywriting formula here that has a history of driving good conversion rates for businesses.

 What to write on Our Services landing page:

-The 7-step copywriting formula we’re about to show you increased copywriter Dan Lok’s sales by 1500%!
-He went from 3 conversions per month to 45 conversions per month.
+The 7-step copywriting formula we’re about to show you can monumentally increase your sales!
 Here it is:

 We’ve discussed the headline above, but to recap, it should grab the audience’s attention and convey how you’ll solve their problem.
 The main purpose of the headline is to make the reader read the first paragraph.